NHibernate has fast growing community with NHibernate Users mailing list as a place

 Remember that people are glad to help you with your problem if they know WHAT is your problem.

-Before posting issue to Issue tracker (JIRA), please consider following points:
+Before posting issue to Issue tracker (GitHub), please consider following points:

-1. JIRA is NOT support forum.
-Before posting your problem directly to JIRA, please post it to support mailing list first.
+1. GitHub is NOT support forum.
+Before posting your problem directly to GitHub, please post it to support mailing list first.

-There is a good chance you get your issue resolved in mailing list or get a confirmation that your problem really belongs to JIRA.
-Also do not create new JIRA before you get answer from mailing list.
+There is a good chance you get your issue resolved in mailing list or get a confirmation that your problem really belongs to GitHub NHibernate issues.
+Also do not create new issue before you get answer from mailing list.

-3. Keep in mind the most important part of new issue in JIRA is Description.
+2. Keep in mind the most important part of new issue is Description.

 Description is available during process of creating new issue and for issues (even with attached test case) it's the most important part at all.